vladkorotnev/ayymidi/PROTOCOL.md

         * 1 bit: 1 if ACB stereo, 0 if ABC stereo
     * Second byte onwards:
         * Respective byte of the clock value in Little-Endian AND 0x7F
-* Cannot be followed by any other command
+* Can be followed by any other command

+### Implementation

+Upon receiving `SETCLOCK`, the device must clock the target SSG chip with the specified frequency and issue a reset command to it.

 ## Writing to a specific register

+### Data

 * 2 bytes payload
     * First byte: